-You wouldn’t think one word would have such deep ramifications on long-term mental health if wasn’t so common.
+You wouldn’t think one word could have such deep ramifications on long-term mental health if it wasn’t so common.

 The word ‘Unsuccessful’ is Identified in the Cambridge Dictionary as;

+It’s the ‘achieving’ part that may be secretly playing a much more destructive role than first thought.
 Applying for a position and being ‘unsuccessful’ is an attempt to communicate a fast-food version of the applicants ‘failure’ for gaining the desired position.
-However, any word or behaviour repeatedly absorbed, engages the reticular activating system of the brain to form a new distinctive subconscious paradigm.
+However, any word or behavior repeatedly absorbed, engages the reticular activating system of the brain to form a new distinctive subconscious paradigm.

 For broader society to accept that mental health needs reform and improvement, is to address rejection and the way it is conveyed by all employers.
-For this to happen, terminology along with behaviour must be addressed, measured and re-examined.
+For this to happen, terminology along with behavior must be addressed, measured and re-examined.

 I agree – rejection is part of life and often leads to greener pastures, but offering a rejected applicant gratitude for example, and or other potential avenues for growth is possible – without the use of being made to feel unsuccessful.
 This is a stronger way be a stronger way to promote mental health and offer applicants a small light at the end of what can be a very dark unsuccessful tunnel.